· The Popup Pal Team

 • Split lanes if you can: pre-paid scans move fast; walk-ups paying at the box office move slower.

-• Have one roaming person with no fixed job — they absorb every surprise so the gate team doesn’t.
+• Have one roaming person with no fixed job.
+They absorb every surprise so the gate team doesn’t.

 Mid-show